1iveowl/CosmosResourceTokenBroker/README.md

 - [MSAL](https://docs.microsoft.com/en-us/azure/active-directory/develop/msal-overview).

-I've always enjoyed learning new stuff, and as I dove in, I found that migration effort at hand was indeed kind enough to offer even more learning opportunities than first anticipated.
-So, as I was struggeling along, I decided that I might be able to help others (and frankly myself too), if I'd document my learning and code as I progressed.
+I've always enjoyed learning new stuff, and as I dove in, I found that the migration effort at hand was indeed offering even more learning opportunities than first anticipated.
+As I was struggeling along to form an overview and formulate a plan, I decided that I might be able to help others (and frankly myself too), if I'd document my learning and code as I progressed.

-I share this code and learning here in the hope that others might find it helpful and useful in their own learning/migration journey too.
+I share related code and learnings here in the hope that others might find it helpful and useful, in their own learning/migration journey too.
 Also, this repository is not only for the migration scenario.
-I believe that what is shared here, is likely to be relevant too for those starting out with apps using Azure AD B2C, MSAL and Azure Cosmos DB - i.e. without ever having used AppCenter Auth or AppCenter Data before.
+I believe that what is shared here, is likely to be valuable for those starting out with apps using Azure AD B2C, MSAL and Azure Cosmos DB - i.e. without ever having used AppCenter Auth or AppCenter Data before.

 ## About the author
-I work at Microsoft, however I do not work in the AppCenter team and I haven't worked with the AppCenter team as I made what you are reading right now.
-I do not work in the MSAL, Azure AD B2C, Azure Cosmos DB, Azure Functions, Xamarin Forms or any other team creating the technologies used in this repository, either.
-In fact, everything presented here was created on my own time, outside my professional work at Microsoft.
-The driving force being solely my curiosity and my love of programming.
+I work at Microsoft, however I do not work in the AppCenter team and I haven't worked with the AppCenter team making what you are reading right now.
+Neither, do not work in the MSAL, Azure AD B2C, Azure Cosmos DB, Azure Functions, Xamarin Forms or any other team creating the specific technologies used in this repository.
+In fact, everything presented here was created on my own time and outside my professional work at Microsoft.
+The driving force here being solely my curiosity and my love of programming.

 Feedback, comments, PR's etc. are welcome.